 The best way to filter out very fine particles such as smoke, mould spores, pollen and viruses is with a HEPA filter (high-efficiency particulate air), which can be found in many vacuum cleaners and most air purifier units, but not in air conditioners.

 Generally, HEPA filters only work well at low airflow levels, due to the density of the filter.
 That means they can't practically be fitted to domestic split-system or ducted air conditioners, which often have to deliver much greater volumes of airflow than a dedicated air purifier.

 It's possible, with extensive redesign, that domestic air conditioners with true HEPA filtration might appear in the future.

-We haven't seen the technical details, but a Kelvinator spokesperson advised that if you're looking for a meaningful amount of purification, you should be looking at air purifiers rather than split-system air conditioners.
+Technical details for these are pretty sparse on the Kelvinator website, and a Kelvinator spokesperson advised that if you're after a meaningful amount of purification, you should be looking at a dedicated air purifier rather than a split-system air conditioner.

-This suggests that the effect of these Bio-HEPA filters is limited.
-Given how they're fitted, it seems likely that only some air ends up passing through the air purification filter while the rest flows around it.
+This suggests that the effect of these air freshening filters is limited.
+They're generally a small insert on the main dust filter, which makes it likely that only some air ends up passing through the air purification filter while the rest flows around it.